- Skriv ut

 As to whether the function should be allocated to existing structures(sections or a section, groupings or a grouping) or a new structure be created for this purpose, for a number of reasons the latter option appears preferable.
 The creation of an international structure to set up and operate the refugee documentation centre would underline the fact that refugee work is an international responsibility.
 An institutional structure for the documentation centre would attest to the long-term need and commitment to refugee work.

-Two possible models for a new structure, both with their strengths and weaknesses, are explored: Under the "modified deconcentrated structure" the documentation centre would be operating under IS authority, but with a large degree of Section input.
+new structure, both with their strengths and weaknesses, are explored: Under the "modified deconcentrated structure" the documentation centre would be operating under IS authority, but with a large degree of Section input.
 Under the "modified decentralized structure" the documentation centre would be largely decentralized, but the IS would be represented on the governing board.

-It is recommended that the refugee documentation centre be set up as "a modified decentralized structure".
+modified decentralized structure".
 The advantages of this model include greater clarity of roles and responsibilities and a greater potential to attract financial commitments from sections and external funding.

 It is recommended that the structure would employ its own staff and that the documentation centre, once fully developed and in place, would have up to five staff.